 o

 -------------------

-Gated Diamondhead Resort, Popular with Empty Nesters and Baby Boomers, is in Lush Central Arkansas Along Pretty Lake Catherine and Boasts a Bounty of Water Recreation
+Lush Diamondhead, Popular with Empty Nesters and Baby Boomers, is Along Pretty Lake Catherine and Boasts a Bounty of Water Recreation

-Hot Springs is tucked in lush central Arkansas and is a popular tourist destination.
-Not too far outside of town limits and along the shores of pretty, 1,900-acre Lake Catherine, Diamondhead Resort is a 2,300-acre community popular with empty nesters and baby boomers.
+Hot Springs is tucked in the Ouachita Mountains of south central Arkansas and is a popular tourist destination.
+Not too far outside of town limits and along the shores of pretty, 1,900-acre Lake Catherine, Diamondhead Resort is a lush 2,300-acre community popular with baby boomers and empty nesters.
 In fact, 40% of residents fit this demographic.

+o